-• User Name/Password - Enter the user name and password provided by your ISP.
-These fields are case-sensitive.

-- Addressing Type Choose the addressing type given by your ISP, either Dynamic IP or Static IP.
+- Username/Password Enter the username and password provided by your ISP.
+These fields are case-sensitive. - Addressing Type Choose the addressing type given by your ISP, either Dynamic IP or Static IP.
 Click the Connect button to connect immediately.
-Click the Disconnect button to disconnect immediately. - MTU(Bytes) The default MTU size is "1460" bytes, which is usually fine.
-It is not recommended that you change the default MTU Size unless required by your ISP. - Enable IGMP Proxy IGMP (Internet Group Management Protocol) is used to manage multicasting on TCP/IP networks.
-Some ISPs use IGMP to perform remote configuration for client devices, such as the modem router.
-The default value is enabled, and if you are not sure, please contact your ISP or just leave it.

-Connection Mode

-- Always On In this mode, the Internet connection will be active all the time. - Connect on Demand In this mode, the Internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be reestablished when you attempt to access the Internet again.
-If you want to keep your Internet connection active all the time, please enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects. - Connect Manually You can click Connect/Disconnect to connect/disconnect immediately.
-This mode also supports the Max Idle Time function as Connect on Demand mode.
-The Internet connection can be disconnected automatically after a specified inactivity period (Max Idle Time) and not be able to re-establish when you attempt to access the Internet again.
+Click the Disconnect button to disconnect immediately. - Server IP Address/Name Enter server IP address or domain name provided by your ISP. - MTU(Bytes) The default MTU size is 1420 bytes, which is usually fine.
+It is not recommended that you change the default MTU Size unless required by your ISP. - Connection Mode - Always on In this mode, the internet connection will be active all the time. - Connect on demand In this mode, the internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be reestablished when you attempt to access the internet again.
+If you want to keep your internet connection active all the time, please enter 0 in the Max Idle Time field.
+Otherwise, enter the number of minutes you want to have elapsed before your internet access disconnects. - Connect Manually You can click Connect/Disconnect to connect/disconnect immediately.
+This mode also supports the Max Idle Time function as Connect on demand mode.
+The internet connection can be disconnected automatically after a specified inactivity period (Max Idle Time) and not be able to re-establish when you attempt to access the internet again.

-Sometimes the connection cannot be terminated although you have specified the Max Idle Time because some applications are visiting the Internet continually in the background.
+Sometimes the connection cannot be terminated although you have specified the Max Idle Time because some applications are visiting the internet continually in the background.